Who Is at Fault in a T-Bone Accident?

 Identifying fault in a T-bone accident is often complex.
 Because these collisions are often catastrophic, and in many cases fatal, proving the fault of the other driver can be essential for victims who face enormous financial burdens following a crash, including steep medical bills and lost wages from time missed at work.

-Following a T-bone collision, a car accident attorney in New York could help an injury victim or their family.
+Following a T-bone collision, a team of New York City car accident lawyers could help an injury victim or their family.
 However, before an attorney can proceed with a personal injury lawsuit, they will first need to determine who was at fault in the accident.

 Understanding T-Bone Accidents